-Schmitt triggers are voltage comparators that have 2 threshold voltages that cause the output to change state plus a middle ground voltage (hysteresis) where the output stays in the last state that it was put into.
+Schmitt triggers are voltage comparators that have 2 threshold voltages that cause the output to change state.
+The middle ground voltages (hysteresis) keep the output in the last state that it was put into.

-This prevents rapid switching if the voltage is bouncing back and forth a tiny bit across any specific voltage.
+The hysteresis of a schmitt trigger circuit prevents rapid repeated switching if the signal voltage is bouncing back and forth a tiny bit.

 Diagram is explained in the video below.

-- When pin 2 has less than 1/3 supply voltage to it, the output goes high.
+- When pin 2 (trigger) has less than 1/3 supply voltage to it, the output goes high.

-- When pin 6 gets more than 2/3 supply voltage, the output goes low.
+- When pin 6 (threshold) gets more than 2/3 supply voltage, the output goes low.

 - From 1/3 to 2/3 supply voltage, the output stays in whatever state it was last put into.
-That’s the hysteresis range if using a 555 timer as a schmitt trigger.
+That’s the hysteresis range when using a 555 timer as a schmitt trigger.

 - Brief NTC thermistor voltage divider circuit